nytimes/library/custom/README.md

 ## Cache Client
 By default, Library uses an in-memory cache.
-A custom cache client can be written to used in its place.
+A custom cache client can be written to be used in its place.

 A custom cache client can used by placing a `store.js` file in the `custom/cache` directory.
 This file must export an object with the methods